BenPrime3/GitHubCloneProject/README.md

-This is the description of my repo
+This is the description of my repo.
-This is the second line
+This is the second line.